Davis & Davis Is on Your Side

 60 Years of Combined Experience Serving Middlesex, Essex & Suffolk Counties

 Led by John Davis, Davis & Davis, P.C. has represented hundreds of victims of workplace sexual harassment, recovering millions of dollars for clients.
 If you or a loved one has fallen victim to workplace harassment, our Boston sexual harassment lawyers are equipped to deliver justice.

-PLease call us today if you are feeling:
+Please call us if you are feeling:

 - Feel victimized

-- Just have questions about your situation
+- Have questions about your situation

 What is Sexual Harassment?

 Sexual Harassment is behavior that creates unwelcomed sexual physical advances and inappropriate sexual remarks in the workplace or in public social areas.
 Sexual harassment takes on multiple forms in the workplace.
 It can be categorized as the following behavior from an employer, coworker or client.

 - Unwelcome sexual advances